 training course.
 I passed.

 Previous Employment: Paperboy – 2 years.
-Automotive repair apprentice – 3 months.
-Ice
+Fence Painter - 4 hrs.
+Hotel Bellboy - 1 year.
+Automotive repair apprentice – 4 months.
+Railroad Blockhouse Ice

 Force – 12 years.
 Radio Disc Jockey – 1 year.
 High School baseball umpire – 12 years.